-Separation anxiety in a long-distance relationship
+Separation Anxiety in a Long-Distance Relationship

-Separate anxiety is quite prominent in children who are separated from their parents for the first time.
+Separation anxiety is quite prominent in children who are separated from their parents for the first time.
 When it comes to long-distance relationships, separation anxiety can be felt every time you go back to your homes after visiting each other.

 It can be hard to say goodbye yet another time while feeling helpless to do anything about it.
 At least this is the belief that most long-distance couples have.
-Couples believe that long-distance relationship is something inevitable that they have to do it.
+Couples believe that long-distance relationship is something inevitable that they have to do.
 But the truth is that a long-distance relationship is a choice.

 You can be in love with each other.
 Still, if you cannot see a way to be together physically, your romantic relationship will quickly turn into hardship.
 Relationships are meant to be enjoyed.
 They suppose to bring fulfilment into your life and contribute to your general well-being.

 When you are feeling anxious for most of your relationship, and even more so after your visits, this is not a sustainable way of having a relationship.
 Well, you may feel very much attached.
 But attachment is not the same as love.